clef/clef-wordpress/readme.txt

 = 1.7.1 =

-* Bug fix: fixes issue caused by Clef applications that did no request last name from users
+* Bug fix: fixes issue caused by Clef applications that did not request last name from users
-* Bug fix: adds state parameter to OAuth flow for connection a Clef account to a WordPress account
+* Bug fix: adds state parameter to OAuth flow for connecting a Clef account to a WordPress account

 = 1.7 =